Everest Base Camp Trek

 In Everest region it’s very hard to forecast the weather.
 Some days can be rain, fog, cold, hot etc. Night time temperature are significantly lower than day time temperature.
 Weather and temperature ranges are typically based on month & Season.
 We recommend trekkers to have sleeping bag about -10 degree Celsius.

-During peak seasons (mid-March to late May and September to late November), flights to Lukla operate from Ramechhap instead of Kathmandu due to high air traffic.
+During peak seasons, such as March, April, May, September, October and November flights to Lukla operate from Ramechhap instead of Kathmandu due to high air traffic.
 Ramechhap is a 7-hour drive from Thamel, Kathmandu.
 In other months, flights operate directly from Kathmandu.

 Passing through Sherpa village, trek is mix of deep cultural and spiritual experiences and physically challenges test your strength & endurance.